-The more you work on you the more you are able to succeed in your profession.
+The more you work on you, the more you can succeed in your profession.

 You must follow your professional ethics.
 This is the base on which you can build your career.
-Search and seek help from other professionals in your field what are those ethics you should follow to succeed.
+Search and seek help from other professionals in your field what those ethics you should follow to succeed are.

 Code of Conduct

-Every profession has its own code of conduct.
-Surely psychologists have their own.
-Which must be followed by you.
-Failing to do so you not only risk your professional career but also negative attention of people towards your field.
+Every profession has its own Code of conduct.
+Surely psychologists have their own, which must be followed by you.
+Failing to do so, you risk not only your professional career but also the negative attention of people towards your field.
 APA’s Code of conduct is an example.

-Every national and international psychological association have their own codes of conduct.
+Every national and international psychological association has their codes of conduct.
 You must consult them even before starting your career.

-All things come later however humanistic values like honesty, trust, and confidentiality, etc must come first.
-No compromise over them for anyone or in any place.
-Psychologists stand for these values even if their career or life will be in danger.
+All things come later; however, humanistic values like honesty, trust, and confidentiality, etc. must come first—no compromise over them for anyone or in any place.
+Psychologists stand for these values even if their careers or life will be in danger.

 In the first paragraph, it has been written that it is not an easy job.
 It takes courage, and you will need this courage throughout your career to not misuse psychological knowledge for your or someone else’s.